sharmaD91/terraform-google-cloud-storage-ACME/README.md

-# Terraform Google Cloud Storage Module
+# Terraform Google Cloud Storage Module - ACME Customize

 This module makes it easy to create one or more GCS buckets, and assign basic permissions on them to arbitrary users.